ImperialCollegeLondon/formalising-mathematics-2024/README.md

 Pic: ![codespaces installation](png/codespaces.png?raw=true "codespaces installation")

-Then click "create codespace on main", and then wait for a few minutes.
+Then click on the `+` ("create codespace on main"), and then wait for a few minutes.
 When it looks like everything has downloaded, open up the `FormalisingMathematics2024` directory (not the file!) and you should see the directories where the exercises are.

 ## Course notes